-Most people tend to choose a haircut that accentuates their best assets, or one that helps bring balance to overall appearance.
+Most people tend to choose a haircut that accentuates their best assets or helps bring balance to their overall appearance.
 One of the most effective ways to do this is to determine your face shape.

 On a diamond-shaped face, the cheekbones are the widest part.
 That means the forehead measurement and jawline measurement are both smaller than the cheekbones.
 These faces tend to have high, defined cheekbones and more pointed chins.
 The length of the face is also the longest measurement of the four.

 “You want more length on the sides to build up a more masculine, square shape,” says Dezarate, like the textured crop seen on Ryan Gosling.